MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-android.md

 ## Add Mobile Center Push to your app

 Please follow the [Get started](~/sdk/getting-started/react-native.md) section if you haven't set up and started the SDK in your application, yet.
+The Mobile Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.

 1. Open a Terminal and navigate to the root of your React Native project, then enter the following to add Mobile Center Push to the app: